 In every monthly newsletter, I’ll be introducing you to simple group exercises you can facilitate on your own.
-This month, we’re looking at how to demonstrate the power of “Yes, and, and” to your teams.
-The following exercise is something you can do at the beginning of your weekly team check-in meeting or in the first five minutes of a daily standup.
+This month, we’re looking at how to demonstrate the power of “Yes, And, And” to your teams.
+The following exercise is something you can do to kick off your next team meeting.

 Exercise: “I’m a Tree”